 Policy instruments have been historically focusing on agricultural soils with two specific objectives: i) to decrease pollution and ii) to protect from erosion and loss of organic matter by enhancing soil fertility.
 The first directives aimed at protecting human health by preventing and controlling soil pollution from sewage sludge (86/278), nitrates (91/676), pesticides (2009/128) and industrial waste (2010/75).
-The Common Agricultural Policy (CAP), the main instrument to support farmers, has primarily focused on soil fertility.
-The previous CAP (Regulation 2013/1306) outlined farming techniques aimed at enhancing good agricultural and environmental conditions (GAEC) for soils, such as reducing tillage, avoiding burning, and ensuring minimum soil cover.
+The Common Agricultural Policy (CAP), main instrument to support farmers, primarily focused on soil fertility.
+The past CAP (2013/1306) listed farming techniques to enhance good agricultural and environmental conditions (GAEC) to be pursued for soils (i.e. reduced tillage and burning, guaranteed minimum soil cover).
 The current CAP (2021/2115) further included crop rotation among the GAEC to guarantee soil protection and quality, and protection of wetland and peatlands to ensure organic C storage.
-In the CAP, soils are never explicitly linked to ecosystem services (ES), with the exception of one specific objective aimed at enhancing ES.
-This objective identifies an increased share of agricultural land covered by landscape features as an impact indicator (Regulation 2021/2116).
-Additionally, the monitoring of soil conditions is required under the current CAP (Regulation 2021/2116).
+Soils in the CAP are never explicitly linked to ES, except for one specific objective aiming at enhancement of ES and indicating as impact indicators an increased share of agricultural land covered by landscape features (2021/2116).
+Monitoring of soil conditions is required in the current CAP (2021/2116).

-The organic farming law (EU Reg.
-848/2018) refers to enhancing soils' long-term fertility, stability, and biodiversity by reducing tillage and using only allowed fertilizers and conditioners, therefore improving soil ES.
+The organic farming law (848/2018) refers to enhancing soils' long-term fertility, stability, and biodiversity by reducing tillage and using only allowed fertilizers and conditioners, therefore improving soil ES.
 The Farm to Fork strategy (COM 2020/381) outlines reduction in use of pesticides and fertilizers and increase of organically farmed land but without listing any specific action connected to soil.